 If you can’t find a midwife for postnatal care ask your Obstetrician.
 S/he may work with individual midwives or a group of midwives who may have some availability.
 Or you could visit the Dominikuszentrum located on Hildegard-von-Bingen-Anger 1-3 (North Munich) for drop-in consultations with a Nachsorgehebamme

-All hospitals, clinics and birthing centers offer information evenings on a monthly basis.
+All hospitals, clinics and birthing centres offer information evenings on a monthly basis.
 This is a great way to learn about the options and services available as well as the philosophy of each obstetrics team.
 Be sure to bring questions to help you determine which option will be the best fit for you and your baby.

 Most of us don’t live close to friends and families as our grandparents and parents once did.
 You may be the first of your friends or acquaintances to experience parenthood.
 Let’s face it, the more supported we feel, the better we feel.
 So start by building your system of support.